Weiss DAC502 Review, Part 1: Inside the Reference-Grade Swiss D/A Converter

 Weiss Engineering’s DAC502 reminds me of a speedboat.
 It’s got the right stuff in the right places, and dumps the extra weight to make racing form.
-It’s sleek, and boy is it honest.
+It’s sleek, and boy, is it honest.
 Those looking for a reference DAC with a touch of friendly sonic coloration should probably forget about the Weiss DAC502.
 After spending quality time with this modern music maker, I think it’s the most honest and accurate digital device I’ve ever heard.

-What’s interesting to me about the DAC502 (and the DAC501, by the way, which houses the same circuit in a smaller chassis) is the simplicity with which Weiss Engineering pull off this feat, compared to, just to name two examples, the more extravagant innovations and implementations of competitors Chord and Aqua.
+What’s interesting to me about the DAC502 (and the DAC501, by the way, which houses the same circuit in a smaller chassis) is the simplicity with which Weiss Engineering pulls off this feat, compared to, to name two examples, the more extravagant innovations and implementations of competitors Chord and Aqua.

 But Weiss shows us the way.
-Let’s take a closer look at what they’re doing, and dig deeper into the pro audio company’s no-nonsense, high-performance digital converter.
+Let’s take a closer look at what they’re doing and dig deeper into the pro audio company’s no-nonsense, high-performance digital converter.

 About Weiss

 Now, in the 2020s, Weiss is still at it, continuing to push the bar forward.
-Weiss has been intimately involved in the development of digital converters, upsamplers, and clocks now for decades.
+Weiss has been intimately involved in the development of digital converters, upsamplers, and clocks for decades.
 The company’s machines have been responsible for crafting the sound of some of the new century’s biggest hits.

 Early 102 Series and IBIS systems became a new benchmark for digital sound in mastering studios worldwide, and the later Gambit Series products found their way to any lucky studio that could afford them.
 Knowing the utmost importance of accurate conversion and clean processing, many made that stretch.
 You could build a whole studio around a couple of Weiss components as the digital heart of the system.

-In honor of Weiss’ Grammy award, Bernie Grundman, one of the most famous mastering engineers ever, had this to say in a full page ad in the Grammy brochure:
+In honor of Weiss’ Grammy award, Bernie Grundman, one of the most famous mastering engineers ever, had this to say in a full-page ad in the Grammy brochure:

 “Daniel Weiss is without a doubt one of the pioneers of digital technology for the recording and manipulation of sound.
 He has always impressed me with his dedication and striving to find better ways to process sound, even though his products already have the highest praise throughout the industry.”